-- Development not reasonably necessary solely for the purposes of agriculture on the holding; - Development on land which is not currently used in connection with an agricultural business, for example, hobby farming; - Development not designed for the purposes of agriculture, for example, railway carriages or lorry containers; - Development on an agricultural holding of less than 0.4ha; - Development within 25m of the hardened part of a trunk or classified road; - Development on separate parcels of land of less than; - > 1 hectare on units of 5 hectares or more; or - > 0.4 hectares on units of less than 5 hectares - Agricultural buildings of more than 465m floor area (calculated to include all other development within 90 metres of the site which has been carried out within the preceding 2 years); - Buildings or excavations for livestock or slurry storage within 400m of a protected building (most non-agricultural buildings); - Agricultural development more than 12m in height; - Excavations or engineering operations connected with fish farming.
+- Development not reasonably necessary solely for the purposes of agriculture on the holding; - Development on land which is not currently used in connection with an agricultural business, for example, hobby farming; - Development not designed for the purposes of agriculture, for example, railway carriages or lorry containers; - Development on an agricultural holding of less than 0.4ha; - Development within 25m of the hardened part of a trunk or classified road; - Development on separate parcels of land of less than; - 1 hectare on units of 5 hectares or more; or - 0.4 hectares on units of less than 5 hectares - Agricultural buildings of more than 1,000m2 floor area (calculated to include all other development within 90 metres of the site which has been carried out within the preceding 2 years); - Buildings or excavations for livestock or slurry storage within 400m of a protected building (most non-agricultural buildings); - Agricultural development more than 12m in height; - Excavations or engineering operations connected with fish farming.

-Access to highway
+ACCESS, TRACKS AND HARDSTANDING

+ACCESS TO HIGHWAY
-If you are considering the provision of new development on farmland, you will often need to create a new means of access.

-There is scope to provide a new means of access and a farm track under permitted development rights.

-In relation to the creation of a new access, Class B of Part 2 to Schedule 2 of the GPDO states:
+- 6.1 If you are considering the provision of new development on farmland, you will often need to create a new means of access. - 6.2 There is scope to provide a new means of access under permitted development rights, provided it is required in relation to (of relevance here) agricultural development permitted under Part 6. - 6.3 In relation to the creation of a new access, Class B of Part 2 to Schedule 2 of the GPDO states:

-Permitted development
+Permitted Development